 (b) A pitcher once removed from the mound cannot return as a pitcher.

 (c) The manager must remove the pitcher when s\he reaches the limit for his\her age group as noted below, but the pitcher may remain in the game at another position:.

-League Age Per Game Pitch Limits:
+League Age Per Game Pitch Limits and Daily Rest Rules:

 11 -12 = 75 pitches per day (85 pitches per day for Spring 2021 AAA Season only, does not apply to Majors)